hecker147/some-code/README.md

-i appriciate your veiws and comments if anyone has any tips, please tell me if possible for github in genaral or python thanks!
+i appriciate your veiws and comments if anyone has any tips, please tell me if possible for github in genaral or python thanks! also, would anyone mind telling me what the heck is a apache license